When we look back on the career of Oliver Cromwell, we see a man who is famed for being a genius as a statesman, general and administrator.

 Articles made between the Lord Leifetenant and the Inhabitants thereof touching the rendition thereof, May the 1 8th, 1650.

 It is graunted and agreed by and betwixt the Lord Lieut.
 Genii.
 Cromwell on the one part and Mr Michael White and Mr Nicholas Betts Comrs. entrusted in the behalfe of the towne and guarrison of Clonmel on the other parte as follows.

 1st The said towne and guarrison of Clonmel with the arms ammunicon and other furniture of warr that are now theirin shall be rendered and delivered up into the hands of his Excellency the Lord Left, by eight of the clock this morninge.

 2nd That in consideracon thereof the inhabitants of the said towne shall be protected their lives and estates from all plunder and violence of the souldiery and shall have the same rights libertye and proteccon as other subjects under the authoritie of the Parliament of England have or ought to have and injoy within the dominion of Ireland.

-However Hugh Dubh and Cromwell we never to cross swords again personally and there paths never crossed.
 Immediately after the siege Cromwell departed and returned to deal with the threat from Charles II and to lead the army that was going to invade Scotland.
-However I suspect another reason that Cromwell’s left was his self belief in his mission to act as god vengeance on the savage and papist Irish had been shaken to the core by his experience at Clonmel.
+It is suspected that Cromwell’s self-belief in his mission to act as god vengeance on the savage and papist Irish had been shaken to the core by his experience at Clonmel.
 Never before had both he and his New Model Army, been defeated and suffered such horrendous casualties.